When Plasma Cutting, there is Nothing Worse than Encountering Issues Mid Job.

 The torch itself does not need any lubrication, this may also lead to any of the above so avoid this completely.
 When applying O-ring lubricant, use just enough to create a shine.

-Shields must be removed before applying anti-spatter compound.
+Shields must be removed before applying anti-spatter compound. - Torch collisions should be avoided at all times.

 Causing irreparable damage, crashes can become very expensive.